-- Change the service account's Active Directory password or change the secret for the client in Keyfactor Identity Provider (see Create Service Accounts for the Universal Orchestrator on page 11). - 2.
+- 1. Change the service account's Active Directory password or change the secret for the client in your identity provider (see Create Service Accounts for the Universal Orchestrator on page 11). - 2.
 Use an appropriate command to tear down the current orchestrator container (being sure you know its configuration).
 For example: